 The fitter your horse, the more you can train.
-Therefore you have to know what the fitness level of your horses is.
+Therefore, you have to know what the fitness level of your horses is.
 The fitness level is determined based on your 'normal' amount of training.
-After 21 days of tracking all your training, the app calculates the average training load into a factor: your fitness level.
-The IPOS app uses a formula based on heart rate research to calculate the load of each training based on of the number of minutes that your horse spends per gait.
-Not every gait is equally heavy so every gait waighs different into the overall load.
+After 21 days of tracking all your training, the Ipos Technology Training App calculates the average training load into a factor: your horse’s fitness level.
+The App uses a formula based on heart-rate research to calculate the load of each training, based on of the number of minutes that your horse spends per gait.
+Not every gait is equally heavy, so every gait is weighted differently into the overall load.

-For example: If your horse has a fitness level of 50 (look at the screenshot above) and you want to improve your training: What are you go going to do?
+For example: If your horse has a fitness level of 50 (see the screenshot above), and you want to improve your training: What is the next best step?
 Train a little bit above the fitness level of your horse, around an intensity of 50/60.
 This is what we call progressive overloading.
-Progressive overloading means to gradually increase the weakly load in order to avoid injuries.
+Progressive overloading means gradually increasing the weakly load to avoid injuries.

-For young horses is it better to build up training gradually and give them enough time to recover.
+For young horses, it is better to build up training gradually and give them enough time to recover.
 They need this time to get mentally and physically used to the workload that is required of them.
-You can start with 3/4 times a week 10/15 minute training, increase the load of your trainings weekly with +/- 10% , but no more than 20%.
+You can start with three to four times a week with a 10/15 minute training, increase the load of your trainings weekly with +/- 10% , but no more than 20%.

-Eventhough a young horse might have enough muscles, the tendons are not strong enough to handle a 60 min intense training.
-The tendons of an older horses are stronger so they can maintain a longer workout.
+Even though a young horse might have enough muscles, the tendons may not be strong enough to handle a 60 minute intense training.
+The tendons of an older horses are stronger, so they can maintain a longer workout.

 What should I train?

-You have to put enough variety in your training sessions, to make sure that your horse uses different muscles in different ways.
-When you train the same every day muscles are more likely overloaded.
+You require enough variety in your training sessions, to ensure that your horse uses different muscles in different ways.
+When you train with the same routine every day, the horse’s muscles are more likely to get overloaded.
 This increases the chance of injuries.

-This is why for example, it is good for a dressage horse to take a cross country lesson every once in a while.
-Because in a cross training your horse uses different muscles.
-Because of this you don’t overload the muscle over and over again.
-Also a showjumper might do a light dressage training in his recovery days and vice versa.
+This is why, for example, it is good for a dressage horse to take a cross-country lesson every once in a while.
+As in cross-country training, your horse uses different muscles.
+With this, you don’t overload the same muscles repeatedly.
+Also a Show Jumper might benefit from a light dressage training in its recovery days and vice versa.

-TIP: Want to bring even more variety in your training, try riding on different surfaces!
+TIP: Want to bring even more variety into your training?
+Try riding on different surfaces.
 This develops proprioception; the sensory input that helps your horse to stay balanced.

-In principle there are 2 different types of training, discipline specific training and recovery training.
+In principle there are two different types of training, discipline-specific training and recovery training.

 What you train depends mostly on your discipline.
-The discipline specific trainings are more intense and requires more of your horse than a recovery training.
-After a discipline specific training (2 or 3 per week) 1 or 2 recovery training follow, during this training you focus on flexibility and recovery of the muscles.
+Discipline-specific trainings are more intense and require more of your horse than a recovery training.
+After a discipline-specific training (two or three per week), follow with one or two recovery trainings, in which you can focus on flexibility and recovery of the muscles.

-The structure of your training has everything to do with what you have red above!
-If you want to build up your training you must always keep in mind that you increase one training characteristic at the time (how often, how long or what you train).
-Choose 1 topic: how often, how long or what.
-You are going to increase one of these 3.
-If you suddenly increase everything, the chances of injury due to overtraining increase as well.
+The structure of your training has everything to do with what you have already read above.
+If you want to build up your training, you must always keep in mind that you can only increase one training characteristic at the time (How often?
+How long?
+Or what you train?).
+Choose one topic to define at a time, and increase one of these three.
+If you suddenly increase everything together in one go, the chances of injury due to overtraining also increase.

-So, if you are riding 3 times a week, 40 minutes and you want to increase the frequency and the length of your training.
+So, if you are riding three times a week, for 40 minutes each time, and you want to increase the frequency and the length of your training.
 You train first for two weeks four times instead of three times.
-After two weeks, you can also extend the length of your training with a few minutes (+ 10 %).
+After two weeks, you can also extend the length of your training by a few minutes (+ 10 %).

-Did you find this blog interesting, but you don’t know how to make such a training program?
-The IPOS app will help you !
+Did you find this blog interesting, but don’t know how to make your own training program?
+Ipos Technology's Training App can help.

 A good training program depends on:

-Training Load: Do not over train your horse, due too much or too intense training(s)
+Training Load: Do not over train your horse, through too many, or too intense training(s).

-Variation: Variate to decrease the change on injuries
+Variation: Vary to decrease the chance of injuries.

-Take the points above in mind while making a good training program for you and your horse, the professionals keep this in mind as well.
-No horse is the same and therefore no program will always fit.
-Keep looking at your horse of signals of discomfort, stress or fatigue.
-Ask your coach to customize your training program to fit your horse’s needs.
+Take the points above in mind, while making a good training program for you and your horse.
+Professional riders and trainers keep these in mind as well.
+No horse is the same and, therefore, no program will always fit.
+Keep looking at your horse for signals of discomfort, stress or fatigue.
+Ask a coach to customize your training program to fit your horse’s needs.

 · Lindner, A. (2009).
 Applied Equine Nutrition and Training: Equine Nutrition and Training Conference (ENUTRACO) 2009.
 Retrieved from https://www-wageningenacademic-com.has.idm.oclc.org/doi/pdf/10.3920/978-90-8686-669-4?download=true